dxc-technology/halstack-style-guide/guidelines/components/text-input/README.md

 ### Do's

-* Do use fixed width inputs for content that has a specific, known length (e.g. post code, phone number).
+* Do use fixed-width inputs for content that has a specific, known length (e.g. postcode, phone number).
-* Do use sentence for any input text case with standard, local grammar and punctuation rules.
+* Do use sentence for any input text case with standard, local grammar, and punctuation rules.
-* Do use helpful and clear text for labels, error messages and helper texts
+* Do use helpful and clear text for labels, error messages, and helper texts

 ### Dont's

 * Do not use text input for text longer than a single line (e.g. name, phone number).
 Use the text-area instead.
 * Do not disable copy and paste.
-* Do not display pop up error message after validating
+* Do not display a pop-up error message after validating
 * Avoid masking label, keep it always visible.

 ## States